Castleton, Derbyshire: In fiction

 The village was featured in episode 3 of Most Haunted: Midsummer Murders where the team "investigates" the 18th-century murder of an engaged couple.
 Much of the "investigation" takes place in Speedwell Cavern.
 One of the conspirators, James Ashton, is said to have confessed to the murders on his deathbed after being haunted by the dead couple.
 He also implicated others involved.
 Castleton also featured in national news reports in the early 1980s following the murder of Susan Renhard near the battlements of Peveril Castle.

 The local caves were used as the filming location for the underworld, ruled by the evil Lady of the Green Kirtle, in the 1990 BBC adaptation of The Silver Chair (one of the Narnia books written by C.S.
 Lewis).
 Cave Dale features in the films The Princess Bride (1987) and The Other Boleyn Girl (2008).

-The town is also featured briefly in the play The Devil is an Ass by Ben Jonson, first performed in 1616.
+The town is also featured briefly in the play The Devil is an Ass by Ben Jonson, first performed in 1616, and in the poem National Trust by Tony Harrison.